How Much Does a Bathtub Replacement or Shower Remodel Cost?

 Are you ready to get started on your bathroom remodeling project?
 Contact a bathroom contractor today and get quotes from pros in your area.

-The problem with pricing a tub or shower project is that replacing a tub or shower is almost never just replacing a tub or shower.
-It’s not like swapping out a dead dishwasher or a cracked toilet or even an ugly, old sink.
-Most tubs and showers are more or less “built-in” fixtures, and taking them out results in a series of collateral work, such as replacing tile and other finishes, making plumbing connections (which are often hard to reach), dealing with sizing issues and considering additional changes that might make sense while you’re tearing everything up anyway.
+The problem with pricing a tub or shower remodeling project is that replacing a tub or shower is almost never just replacing a tub or shower.
+It's not like swapping out a dead dishwasher or a cracked toilet or even an ugly, old sink.
+Most tubs and showers are more or less "built-in" fixtures, and taking them out results in a series of collateral work, such as replacing floor tile and other finishes, making plumbing connections (which are often hard to reach), dealing with sizing issues and considering additional bathroom renovation changes that might make sense while you're tearing everything up anyway.

 The Low End

 On the inexpensive side of things, relatively speaking, is a simple replacement of a tub or shower and minimal patching of the affected surfaces.
 If the new unit is the same size and configuration of the old one, and the existing plumbing is in good shape, you might even choose to hire a skilled handyman for the project.
 This has an average bathroom remodel cost in the area of $1,500.

 Keep in mind that most contractors will recommend not scrimping too much on the products, since much of the cost here is in the labor.
 In other words, it’s not worth it to save $100 on the cheapest tub or shower you can find if the savings is well under 10% of the total job cost.